No, 5G won't replace 4G (and other 5G myths debunked)

-The next generation of high-speed mobile data known as 5G is already live in a handful of areas in the US, as well as other parts of the world, including countries such as the UK and Australia.
-But as this network rolls out, many misconceptions and confusion around the new technology still remain.
+The next generation of high-speed mobile data, known as 5G, is already live in a handful of areas in the US, as well as other parts of the world, including countries such as the UK and Australia.
+But as this network rolls out, many misconceptions and confusion around the new technology remain.

 This isn't completely surprising -- 5G will have an impact on many people's lives all around the world, so there are understandably still a lot of questions being asked.
 As the 5G rollout continues throughout 2020, it's predicted that there will be 1 billion 5G customers by 2023.
 Not only will these 5G networks connect users to a superfast mobile network, but many other industries will benefit from the faster connectivity of 5G as well, like self-driving cars, drones and the internet of things, to name a few.